 Divide the guests into teams.
 Give each team a pile of old clothes (including hats), pillowcases for heads, newspapers or hay for stuffing, ropes for tying, and markers for making faces.
-Give each team 15 minutes or 20 minutes to make a scarecrow.
+Give each team 15 or 20 minutes to make a scarecrow.
 Give prizes for the silliest and the scariest and hang them outside.
 Thinking of traveling to Disney for Halloween?
-This is what Halloween looks like at the happiest place on earth.
+This is what Halloween looks like at the Happiest Place on Earth.

 Divide guests up in pairs; give each pair a roll of toilet paper.
-One team member will be the wrapper, the other will be the wrapped mummy.
+One team member will be the wrapper and the other will be the wrapped mummy.
 The first team to use up its roll wins.
 Or you can give each team two rolls of toilet paper and after the mummy is wrapped, he or she must wrap his partner.
 The first team to empty both rolls of toilet paper wins.

 Halloween Game: Identify What You Feel

 This is one of those Halloween games many people remember from childhood.
 Line up five opaque plastic dishes and cover them all with a black cloth.
 Let each guest stick a hand in each dish, under the cloth so that the contents can’t be seen, and try to guess what it really is.
 You can tell the guest that the first dish holds guts (the insides of a pumpkin) and see what he or she guesses.
 The second dish is said to hold brains (damp coarse sponge).
 The third is said to hold veins (cold, cooked spaghetti).
 The fourth is said to hold cut-off fingers (cocktail sausages) and the fifth to hold skin (pieces of a soft flour tortilla).
 The person who guesses the most actual contents wins.